greifmatthias/Horizontal-Calendar-Strip/README.md

 Keep in mind at this moment this library requires SDK >= 22.

-Want a quick check of it is something you need?
+Want a quick check if it is something you need?
 Install a sample from the Google Play Store at: https://play.google.com/store/apps/details?id=be.greifmatthias.horizontalcalendar

 ## What can this already do?
 * Basic horizontal scroll picker